molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 <sub><sup>*Figure 7.
 Example of Subpopulations filled out in Excel.*</sup></sub>

-#### Define variable harmonizations using the _CohortMappings_ template
+#### Define harmonisations
-The *CohortMappings* [*upload template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortMappings.xlsx) consists of one sheet.
+We use the [*CohortMappings* template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortMappings.xlsx) to describe the harmonisations.
+The [*CohortMappings* template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/CohortMappings.xlsx) consists of one sheet.
 It is used to define the mappings from source variables to target variables.

 #### *VariableMappings* sheet
 Harmonization procedures at the variable level are defined in the *VariableMappings* sheet.